pmqs/zipdetails/README.md

 - `--redact`

     Obscure filenames and payload data in the output.
 Handy for the use case where the zip files contains sensitive data that cannot be shared.

 - `--scan`

     Pessimistically scan the zip file loking for possible zip records.
 Can be error-prone.
-For very large zip files this option is very slow.
+For very large zip files this option is slow.
 Consider using the `--walk` option first.
 See ["Advanced Analysis Options"](#advanced-analysis-options)

 - `--utc`